Focus on chip shortage hurting production as Japanese automakers report results

 Chipmakers who supply auto companies outsource most of their production to contract manufacturers like Taiwan's TSMC, which analysts say, often prioritise orders from electronics clients who account for nearly all their revenue.

-Honda Motor Co and Nissan Motor Co are scheduled to report third-quarter results on Tuesday, and Toyota Motor Corp on Wednesday.
+Honda Motor and Nissan Motor are scheduled to report third-quarter results on Tuesday (Feb 9), and Toyota Motor Corp on Wednesday.

 Toyota said last month it will cut production of its Tundra full-size pickup truck at its San Antonio, Texas, plant.